cefsharp/CefSharp/.github/ISSUE_TEMPLATE/bug_report.md

 ### Please only open an issue if you have a BUG to report, if you simply have a question or require some assistance keep reading for info.
 If you do have a BUG to report, please use the Bug Report template below.

 So you have a question to ask, where can you look for answers?
 Read on.
 Think you've found a bug?
 Please take the time to fill out the bug report below, provide as much information as you can, make sure you provide information for every heading.
 Thank you!
-We'd like to keep issues exclusively for **bug reports**, so please ask your questions on `Gitter`
+We'd like to keep issues exclusively for **bug reports**, so please ask your questions in the `Discussions` section (https://github.com/cefsharp/CefSharp/discussions)

 - Start by reading the General Usage guide, it answers all the common questions https://github.com/cefsharp/CefSharp/wiki/General-Usage
 - Check out the FAQ, lots of useful information there, specially if your having trouble deploying to a different machine : https://github.com/cefsharp/CefSharp/wiki/Frequently-asked-questions